burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Statement Block.** Several C++ or C language statements organized by a pair of curly braces `{`, `}`.

 **CV qualifiers.** During reading standards or another form of language rules you will at some moment be faced with [cv qualifier](https://en.cppreference.com/w/cpp/language/cv) term.
 It means *constant* and *volatile* type qualifiers.
- The *volatile* is a type qualifier that denotes that that object can alter its value not due to C++ language, but for other system reasons which can not be captured by the language per se.
+ The *volatile* is a type qualifier that denotes that that object can alter its value not due to C++ language, but for other system reasons that can not be captured by the language per se.

 ----